keithstric/cloud-sockets/README.md

 ## Custom Message Handlers

 You can define custom message handlers in the cloud-sockets options.
 These allow you to add your own logic to certain message types.
 The function provided will be passed 3 arguments: The originating WebSocket, the message and the current instance of the MessageDirector.
+You can see an example in the [custom-handler examples](http://github.com/keithstric/cloud-sockets/tree/master/examples/custom-handler).

 ## Process flow